 My risotto is creamy.
 And here’s why – when you remove the lid, there is still a lot of broth in the pot, and that’s when you will stir like crazy for a few minutes, stirring until the broth is gone, then, as the rice will continue to absorb more broth, adding some as needed to keep the risotto loose.
 I like mine fairly loose, so I always add a touch more broth right before I serve it.

 So grab yourself some healthy leeks, a cup or so of arborio rice, and whip up some Spring Leek Risotto.
 An easy, seasonal, side.
-Great with grilled meats, chicken, or fish.
+Great with grilled meats, chicken, fish or try it with my Slow-Braised Lamb Shanks!
+That’s a match made in, well, in the Kitchen of LindySez.

 LindySez: All Rights Reserved Meritage BLT Corp 2016